-This blog post describes interesting indigenous people we visited in Namibia and Botswana.
-It was a privilege spending time with them learning about their daily lives and culture.
+This blog post describes interesting indigenous people visited in Botswana and Namibia.
+It was a privilege spending time with them learning about their lives and rich African culture.

-Surviving a fast-moving safari means learning to live on the fly while watching constantly changing scenery and adjusting to new and different circumstances.
+Surviving a fast-moving safari means learning to live on the fly with constantly changing scenery and adjusting to new and different circumstances.
 During safari not much is under your control.
-Each day reveals new African secrets but absorbing so much information is challenging.
-Posting key experiences at the end of each day is my preference but with long days and limited Internet access, sometimes it isn’t possible.
+Each day reveals more African secrets but absorbing so much information is challenging.
+Posting key daily experiences is ideal, but with long days and limited Internet access, sometimes it isn’t possible.
 It’s best to be light and go with the flow.
 Some days are more demanding than others.

-We hiked near Khorixas in northwest Namibia’s Etosha Pan.
-Etosha means ‘Great White Place’.
-The large pan is part of the Kalahari Basin.
+We hiked near Khorixas in the northwest Etosha Pan.
+Etosha means ‘Great White Place’ in the native Oshiwambo language.
+The pan is part of the Kalahari Basin.
 It covers over 8,000 miles spreading across a quarter of Etosha National Park.
-The pan is home to many species of mammals, birds, reptiles, amphibians, and astonishingly, one species of fish.
+The pan is home to many species of reptiles, mammals, amphibians, and birds, and unbelievably, even a species of fish.

-We visited the Petrified Forest in the Kunene River channel.
-Described as ‘an occurrence of fossilized trees’, Namibia declared the forest a national monument in 1950.
-Our Damara guide showed us indigenous plants growing in the forest, including the unusual national plant of Namibia – Welwitschia Mirabilis – named after Austrian botanist Friedrich Welwitsch.
+During the hike, we visited the Petrified Forest in the Kunene River channel.
+Described as ‘an occurrence of fossilized trees’.
+In 1950, Namibia declared the forest a national monument.
+Our Damara guide pointed out unique indigenous plants growing in the forest, including Namibia’s unusual national plant – Welwitschia Mirabilis – named after Austrian botanist Friedrich Welwitsch.

 Welwitschia is endemic to the Namib Desert.
-The unique long-lived plant has a short stem surrounded by leaves that become twisted and frayed as they age.
+The unique, long-living plant has a short stem surrounded by leaves that become twisted and frayed as they age.
 Some of these unusual plants are over 1500 years old!

-The Nama people lived a semi nomadic pastoral life in Namaqualand, while the Herero are pastoral cattle breeding people living in central and eastern Namibia.
-For years the Herero and Nama fought each other and later they battled German colonial troops.
+The Nama lived a semi-nomadic pastoral life in Namaqualand.
+The Herero are pastoral cattle breeding people living in central and eastern Namibia.
+For years, the Herero and Nama fought each other.
+Later, they battled German colonial troops.
 Warfare caused extermination of a large part of their populations.

-Herero emphasis on cattle farming is clear in the attire of their women.
-The stunning traditional outfits come from a Victorian woman’s dress worn over petticoats topped with a horn-shaped hat (said to represent the horns of a cow) made from rolled cloth.
+An emphasis on cattle farming is clear in the attire of Herero women.
+Outfits are fashioned after Victorian dresses worn over petticoats topped with a horn-shaped hat (said to represent the horns of a cow) made from rolled cloth.

-“The traditional Herero festival is held in Okahandja on Maherero Day, which falls on the last weekend in August.
-Various paramilitary groups parade before their chiefs, and Herero women line the streets in their beautiful dresses.”
+“A traditional Herero festival is held in Okahandja on Maherero Day, the last weekend in August.
+Paramilitary groups parade before their chiefs, and Herero women line the streets wearing colorful dresses.”

 The reddish-orange color of their skin and hair shields them from severe desert temperatures.
-It’s created by mixing a butter, ash, and ochre.
-Their traditional appearance includes short skirts made of goat skins and long red clay covered plaits of hair ending with tassells.
+It’s created by mixing butter, ash, and ochre.
+Their appearance includes short skirts made of goat skins and long red clay covered plaits of hair ending with tassels.

-In contrast most Himba men wear western-style clothes and spend time away from the village tending herds of cattle and goats.
+In contrast, most Himba men wear western-style clothing and spend time away from the village tending herds of cattle and goats.
 Livestock and “holy” fire signifying ancestral guarding of the community are crucial to Himba beliefs in ancestor worship.

 We spent several hours visiting with Himba women and their children (an interpreter guide was present).
 Himba people have a hard life but are gentle, friendly, and open.
-They seemed to enjoy our presence.
-As part of our village visit we brought a gift of food and bought their handmade jewelry and crafts.
+Accustomed to visiting tourists, they seemed to enjoy our presence.
+As part of our village visit, we brought a gift of food and bought their handmade jewelry and crafts.

 The San People of Botswana are indigenous hunter-gatherers.
-They are called “true Bushmen” since they survive by living solely off the land.
-We spent several hours visiting them and walking through the land they inhabit.
-The San showed us how they use plants for food, fire, and medicine.
-Later in the evening they danced for us by firelight under the stars.
+The San are called “true Bushmen” since they survive by living solely off the land.
+We spent several hours visiting and walking through the land they inhabit.
+San showed us how they use plants for food, fire, and medicine.
+Later that evening, they danced for us by firelight under a starry African sky.

-San history is found in their paintings and engravings on the walls of caves and ledges from Cape Town to Namibia and the Zambezi River in Zimbabwe.
-The subjects painted are mainly wild and domestic animals, hunting scenes, and human figures.
+San history is revealed in their paintings and engravings on the walls of caves and ledges from Cape Town to Namibia and the Zambezi River in Zimbabwe.
+Subjects painted include wild and domestic animals, hunting scenes, and human figures.